Using Google Cloud Firestore with Golang: Database Operations

 Data modeling is crucial for organizing and structuring data within Firestore.
 It involves defining the schema, optimizing data retrieval, and enhancing data consistency.
 A well-designed data model ensures efficient data storage, retrieval, and manipulation.

-Also Read : Exploring Database Replication with MySQL in Golang Applications
+Also Read : Working with MongoDB Atlas in Golang Projects: Cloud Database Management

 Question 3: What is the significance of CRUD operations in “Using Google Cloud Firestore with Golang: Database Operations”?